finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 # **get_person_relations**
 > ResourceListOfRelation get_person_relations(id_type_scope, id_type_code, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[DEPRECATED] Get Relations for Person
+[EXPERIMENTAL] Get Relations for Person

 Get relations for the specified person.